 At first glance, WooCommerce appears to be a completely free platform.
 That being said, it still offers merchants premium extensions, some of which come with different time subscription options.
 Magento pricings work the same way.
 While Magento Open Source is a free Community Edition, it also has a premium version for large companies (the Magento Commerce Edition).

 A striking contrast between the paid versions of these two platforms is that WooCommerce has no setup charge and no monthly fees.
 Each transaction with US-issued credit or debit cards costs you 2.9% + $0.30.
 Each transaction charge an extra 1% fee for cards issued outside the US.
 On the other hand, Magento subscriptions start at $2000.

 Whether you are using WooCommerce for free or you are paying for its extensions, you are required to find your web host.
-Recently, this may not be a problem anymore as WooCommerce themselves has introduced some of their trusted hostings for stores of all sizes (i.e., new, growing, and large).
+Recently, this may not be a problem anymore as WooCommerce itself has introduced some of its trusted hostings for stores of all sizes (i.e., new, growing, and large).

 The Open Source Edition of Magento requires you to do the same thing as Woocommerce.
 In other words, this version is self-hosted.
 However, the paid version comes with several cloud hosting plans, including unlimited bandwidth and free domain names.